 Picking the right design for your site may have a great impact over the impression your website will create.
 The design you select should match the purpose of your site (business, entertainment, personal, etc) and any visual requirements you have.
 For example, below are a few designs appropriate for a business website.

 Sometimes, the design choice you made during the account signup may not be a perfect match for your content and branding.
-You may then switch to another design.
+You may then switch to another template.

 Add and structure your content